-After earning a French culinary degree from Le Cordon Blue London, Emily worked as a Chef de Partie at Daylesford Organic.
+After graduating from Syracuse University and earning a French culinary degree from Le Cordon Bleu London, Emily worked as a Chef de Party at the well-known London-based organic farm shop/cafe Daylesford Organic.
 Since relocating back to the U.S. and taking time off to raise her two young daughters, Emily has hit the ground running here at Weatherlow Farms with renewed creativity and enthusiasm.
-Specializing in the farm-to-table experience, her career in England has positioned her perfectly for her role as Kitchen Manager and Farm Chef.
-Emily thrives off of the ability to pair proteins with the myriad of locally sourced products available in Westport and the surrounding area.
+Specializing in the farm-to-table experience, her career in England has positioned her perfectly for her role as our Head Chef.
+Emily thrives off the ability to pair proteins with the myriad of locally sourced products available in Westport and the surrounding area.
 There is no end to Emily’s passion for food.
 Her unique ability to blend classical dishes with ethnic creativity promises to deliver many mouthwatering experiences to our customers.

 THEODORE ROOSEVELT (TEDDY)